microsoft/CosmosDB_Multi-Tenant/workshop/README.md

 Autoscale provisioned throughput is well suited for mission-critical workloads that have variable or unpredictable traffic patterns, and require SLAs on high performance and scale.

-5.3 Select 'Data Explorer' from the left pane and expand 'bookingsdb' database.
+Select 'Data Explorer' from the left pane and expand 'bookingsdb' database.

 Select 'Scale' setting.

-Change Max RU/s to '2000'' and select save button.
+Change Max RU/s to '2000' and select save button.

 It will change the throughput instantly without impacting the current workloads.

 ### Sub Millisecond Fast Response Time
+Select 'Data Explorer' from the left pane and expand 'bookingsdb' database.
+Select hover over 'strategy_by_Tenant' container and select three dots.
+It provide options to create SQL Query, Stored Procedure, UDF & Trigers.
+Select the 'New SQL Query' option.

+Type the following Query:

+SELECT count(1) as count, c.TenantId FROM c group by c.TenantId

+select "Query Stats" and check the Query execution time.
+It shows the sub millisecond response time.